-The Hill School was founded in 1851 by the Rev. Matthew Meigs as the Family Boarding School for Boys and Young Men, making it one of the first family boarding schools in the nation -- that is, the first school where faculty members lived with their students.
+The Hill School was founded in 1851 by the Rev. Matthew Meigs as the Family Boarding School for Boys and Young Men, making it the first such family boarding school in the nation -- that is, the first school where faculty members lived with their students.
 After 163 years, The Family Boarding School continues to place a strong emphasis on family and community and providing a rigorous liberal arts education for young men and women to prepare them for college, careers, and life.
 Read more about the earlier history of The Hill School.

 In July 2012, Zachary G. Lehman became the School’s 11th Headmaster.
-Mr. Lehman arrived with the vision for The Hill to become, within 10 years, the preeminent boarding school in the nation, as well as simultaneously as the most traditional and the most innovative secondary school in the country, while maintaining our rich history and traditions, and sense of family and community.
+Mr. Lehman arrived with the vision for The Hill to become the most traditional and the most innovative secondary school in the country, while maintaining our rich history and traditions, and sense of family and community.

 The framework for achieving this ambitious goal was established in the fall of 2012 with adoption of the 2012-2017 Strategic Plan.
 Within the core mission of preparing Hill students for college, careers, and life as citizens of the world, the School will focus on six priorities addressing our students, educational program, faculty, campus, town, and ultimately, Hill’s future.

 On June 30, 2013, The Hill School completed a successful $5.7 million capital campaign for the East Campus Faculty Village, expanding Hill’s campus to the east.
 Construction on the new homes began in early 2013 and eight faculty families moved in to the homes prior to the start of the 2013-14 school year.
 In June 2014, three additional homes were dedicated, thanks to the generosity of the Class of 1964.
 The School also finalized a successful $5.52 million campaign for four new athletics facilities: the Briggs S. Cunningham ’26,’50 Field and Harry S. Price Field (artificial turf fields for field hockey, soccer, and lacrosse); the William West Hauser ’81 Track; and a new soccer pitch.
 These state-of-the-art facilities were completed in the early fall of 2013.